 Nothing goes together more than college & football games, except maybe college & drinking a lot of coffee because you barely got any sleep and you’re going out with friends later tonight.
 So pretend you’re still a sleep-deprived student (and not just a sleep-deprived adult) and hit up one of Fort Collins’ best coffee shops!

 - Bindle is a very cute coffee shop located at Jessup Farm.
 Don’t worry, it’s not a farm.
 It’s a quaint shopping area you can visit!
 They have restaurants, shopping, and my favorite: Bindle.
 Bindle is a fun place to go for an hour or two and just relax.
 The coffee shop is very aesthetically pleasing and has really delicious coffee and desserts.

 - Alley Cat is a Fort Collins staple.
 It has a cool bohemian vibe and features artwork from various artists on the walls and ceiling.
-They are open 24 hours and is a great place to go play cards or a board game and hangout.
+They are open 24 hours and is a great place to go play cards, free bingo games or a board game and hangout.
 I highly recommend their chai shake, it’s amazing.